kognise/obsidian-aviation/FAR/Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md

 ### §171.271   Installation requirements.

-\(a\) The ISMLS facility must be permanent in nature, located, constructed, and installed according to accepted good engineering practices, applicable electric and safety codes, FCC licensing requirements, and paragraphs (a) and (c) of §171.261.
+\(a\) The ISMLS facility must be permanent in nature, located, constructed, and installed according to accepted good engineering practices, applicable electric and safety codes, FCC licensing requirements, and paragraphs (a) and (c) of [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.261   Localizer performance requirements.|§171.261]].

 \(b\) The ISMLS facility must have a reliable source of suitable primary power, either from a power distribution system or locally generated.
 Adequate power capacity must be provided for the operation of test and working equipment of the ISMLS.